 expand_more 15.
 How is the area of MapBiomas Amazon raster data calculated?

-Landsat has an average resolution of 30 m, so it is common to associate the area of a pixel to 900 m2.
+Landsat has an average resolution of 30 m, so it is common to associate the area of a pixel with 900 m2.
 But, since the original MapBiomas Amazon data are created following the GEE standard representation (Lat/Long and WGS84), it does not use an equivalent projection (equal area).
 Therefore, the distance from the target to the Equator line influences the pixel size.
-Therefore, at continental scale, the calculation of pixel count and multiplication by 900 m2 should be avoided.
+Therefore, at a continental scale, the calculation of pixel count and multiplication by 900 m2 should be avoided.